-Requesting Endorsement b) Staff may prepare recommendations related to the matter for Council's consideration; c) The Council's receipt of motions from other municipalities does not constitute endorsement by the Township of any recommendations or actions they may contain; d) Motions from other municipalities and requests for endorsement or action from other organizations will be dealt with as a matter of consent under Section 33 of this By-law.
-34.0 CONSENT AGENDA Ą 34.1 Consent Agenda and Information Reports e purposes of Consent Agenda, both Open and , the following shall apply: i An information report is prepared for the information of Council and generally relates to a matter considered at Council or Committee of the Whole, or is a matter of Township business; An Information Report does not contain recommendations; An Information Report requested by Council or Committee of the Whole will be in the form of a motion; Information Reports are circulated under the Consent Agenda and not up for discussion unless a Member of Council makes such a request through the Chair; Closed Consent Agenda items / Closed For Information Reports are not made available to the public on the Township's website and may only be placed on a Council agenda if the nature of the confidential information satisfies the requirements of closed session meetings; Closed Session Consent Items may be removed from the Consent Agenda and placed on the Closed Session Agenda by resolution of two-thirds (2/3) majority vote.
-35.0 ACCOUNTABILITY AND TI RANSPARENCY citizens; and c.
-Promoting the efficient use of public resources;
+- b) Staff may prepare recommendations related to the matter for Council's consideration; - The Council's receipt of motions from other municipalities does not constitute endorsement by the Township of any recommendations or actions they may contain; - d) Motions from other municipalities and requests for endorsement or action from other organizations will be dealt with as a matter of consent under Section 33 of this By-law.

+34.0 CONSENT AGENDA

+34.1 Consent Agenda and Information Reports

+For the purposes of Consent Agenda, both Open and Closed, the following shall apply:

+- a) An information report is prepared for the information of Council and generally relates to a matter considered at Council or Committee of the Whole, or is a matter of Township business; - b) An Information Report does not contain recommendations; - An Information Report requested by Council or Committee of the Whole will be in the form of a motion; - d) Information Reports are circulated under the Consent Agenda and not up for discussion unless a Member of Council makes such a request through the Chair; - e) Closed Consent Agenda items / Closed For Information Reports are not made available to the public on the Township's website and may only be placed on a Council agenda if the nature of the confidential information satisfies the requirements of closed session meetings; - f) Closed Session Consent Items may be removed from the Consent Agenda and placed on the Closed Session Agenda by resolution of two-thirds (2/3) majority vote.

+35.0 ACCOUNTABILITY AND TRANSPARENCY